-They live outside, guarding the homestead from mice, possums, and other creatures that could threaten our chickens or even bees.
+They live outside, guarding the homestead from mice, possums, and other creatures that could threaten our chickens or bees.
 They are important on our homestead for this very reason.
-We love them as pets, too…when they “allow us” to.
+We love them as pets too…when they “allow us” to love them.

-During the summer, they are happy as a lark to be outside, doing what they want, when they want.
-That is the true way of the cat, isn’t it?
+During the summer they are happy as larks to be outside doing what they want, when they want.
+That is the true way of the cat, is it not?
 Cats are rather independent creatures and like it just fine that way.
-They can sleep in the cool of the dirt in the mint garden during the hot parts of the day, find a mouse to play around with.
-They can stalk the chickens or ducks if they want, climb a tree or walk along the fence tops.
-We don’t have to worry about them freezing or their water freezing in the summer time.
+They can sleep in the cool of the dirt in the mint garden during the hot of the day or find a mouse to play around with.
+They can stalk the chickens or ducks if they want, climb a tree, or walk along the fence tops.
+We don’t have to worry about them freezing or their water dish turning to ice in the summer time.

-But, in the winter is a bit different.
+But, the winter is a different story.
 Where I currently live, the winters can be bitter cold.
-Sub zero wind-chills for 8-12 weeks straight.
-That gets mighty cold for a cat.
-Here’s some tips on how to keep outdoor cats warm in the winter.
+Sub zero wind-chills for 8-12 weeks straight is mighty cold for a cat.
+Here are some tips to keep outdoor cats warm in the winter:

-1. Keep the barn door open a bit.
-We leave the chicken barn door open enough for the cats to slip through and sleep in there.
-With the chickens in there, and the bedding on the coop floor, it’s a pretty nice place for them to sleep in if they want.
-The plus to this is that they can catch any mice before they wreck havoc in the chicken feed.
+1. Keep the barn door open a crack.
+We leave the chicken barn door open enough for the cats to slip through and sleep in the warmth.
+With the chickens and the bedding on the coop floor, it makes a pretty nice place for our feline friends to sleep if they so choose.
+A bonus to this is that they can catch any mice before they wreck havoc in the chicken feed.

-2. Keep their water unfrozen.
+2. Keep their drinking water from freezing.
 This isn’t hard, really.
-Our cats have a plugged in water dish with a heater to keep their water from freezing.
+Our cats have a plugged in heated water dish to keep their water from freezing.
 We use this one here.
-If you don’t have one of those, or live off grid, you can simply add warm water to their water bowl when you go to do chores outside.
+If you don’t have one of these, or live off grid, you can simply add warm water to their water bowl when you go outside to do chores.

-3. Give them a warm place to sleep if you don’t have a barn or coop.
-Not everyone has a large chicken coop or barn on their homestead for a cat to sleep in.
+3. Give them a warm place to sleep.
+(If you don’t have a barn or coop) Not everyone has a large chicken coop or a barn on their homestead for a cat to sleep in.
 If you have an outdoor cat in this situation, you’ll need to provide a warm place for them to sleep.
-We made a “home” for our outdoor cats on the front porch out of an old 35 gallon Rubbermaid container.
-Simply cut a hole in the side for the cat to get in, and put the lid on tight.
-We tapped cardboard inside to help insulate it, and when we can find straw bales, we surround the container with them as well.
+We made a “home” for our outdoor cats on our front porch.
+It is made out of an old 35 gallon Rubbermaid container.
+You can do this too by simply cutting a hole in the side for the cat to get in and out, then securing the lid on tight.
+We taped cardboard inside to help insulate it, and when we can find straw bales, we surround the container with those for even more protection.

 4. Add extra dry food to their dish.
-In the summer, our outdoor cats can add to their diets by catching and eating mice, birds, etc. In the winter when they are a bit more scarce, we make sure to keep their food dish a bit more full.
-This will give them the extra calories they need to stay warm in the cold winter months.
+In the summer, our outdoor cats can add to their diets by catching and eating mice, birds, etc. In the winter, when prey is a bit more scarce, we make sure to keep their food dish more full.
+This will give them the extra calories they need to stay warm in the cold, winter months.
 One note here: I can’t keep the cat’s dry food near the chickens.
-The chickens will fight the cats off to eat it themselves.
+The chickens will fight the cats off to eat it.

 What do you do to keep your outdoor cats warm in the winter?
 Be sure to pin this for later!